 Marijuana stocks — are they worth your money?
 David Kretzmann, chief analyst with Motley Fool, believes that cannabis is in a good position to become the new crypto.
 Imagine buying Bitcoin back in 2013, when one coin was worth only $130, and selling it for $19,535 at the end of 2017.
-In the above-mentioned period BTC grew 150 times.
+During the said period BTC grew 150 times.
 Not all agree that marijuana stocks will ever demonstrate suchlike growth.
 However, it is without doubt that this brand-new asset class can be of great value to investors who know how to trade it.

 |Asset name||Asset type|